checkstyle/patch-filters/README.md

 #### Examples

-For example, the following configuration fragment directs the Checker to use a SuppressionPatchXpathFilter with patch file config/file.patch and strategy is `newline`:
+For example, the following configuration fragment directs the Checker to use a SuppressionJavaPatchFilter with patch file config/file.patch and strategy is `newline`:
 ```xml
 <module name="com.puppycrawl.tools.checkstyle.filters.SuppressionJavaPatchFilter">